Veetla Vishesham: Marketing and release

-The cast members RJ Balaji and Aparna Balamurali appeared as a guests in the Zee Tamil series Pudhu Pudhu Arthangal for promoting the film.
+The cast members RJ Balaji and Aparna Balamurali appeared as a guests in the Zee Tamil series Pudhu Pudhu Arthangal for promoting Veetla Vishesham.
 The film was released in theatres on 17 June 2022.
 It began streaming on ZEE5 from 15 July 2022.

 Reception

 Critical response

 Bhuvanesh Chandar of The Hindu said, "Beyond comparisons with the original, Veetla Vishesham manages to stand on its own as a well-written drama that takes its theme seriously and as an entertainer that leaves the audience in splits during regular intervals".
 M. Suganth of The Times of India who gave 3.5 stars out of 5 stars after reviewing the film stated that "Remakes are tricky, especially when the original happens to be a National Award-winning film with a subject that can be touchy for many in the audience.
 But with Veetla Vishesham, RJ Balaji and NJ Saravanan have managed to capture the spirit of Badhaai Ho and come up with an entertaining film that makes us laugh out loud and get emotional in equal measure".
 Haricharan Pudipeddi of Hindustan Times said, "The Tamil remake of Badhaai Ho is a well-made entertaining film that manages to not just be good on its own but even stands up to the National Award-winning original".

 Sudhir Srinivasan of Cinema Express who gave 3 stars out of 5 stars after reviewing the film stated that "When a film shows heart, you can excuse a loss of finesse, I think".
 Soundarya Athimuthu of The Quint who gave 3.5 stars out of 5 stars after reviewing the film stated that "Veetla Vishesham works both as an improvised remake if you already saw the Hindi original, and as a stand-alone film when watched with a pair of fresh eyes".
 Maalai Malar gave 3.75 rating out of 5 and noted that Balaji, who is playing the lead role in the film, has given a comedy and sarcasm performance in his own style.
 Especially in the film, he has attracted more attention in the sentimental scenes.
 However, Nakkheeran stated that if people who have not seen Hindi films watch this film, it will be an enjoyable film with a good concept.
 Dinamalar gave 3.25 rating out of 5.